-Our SENCo is Leonie Mandelson and she can be contacted on 01677 470329 (Mon-Wed) or at senco@west-tanfield.n-yorks.sch.uk at any time.
-She is a qualified teacher with 27 years of experience and has been a SENCO for the last 18 years.
+Our SENCo is Leonie Mandelson and she can be contacted on 01677 470329 or at senco@west-tanfield.n-yorks.sch.uk.
+She is a qualified teacher with 29 years of experience and has been a SENCO for the last 20 years.